Lt. Col. Theodore Francis Wickord

 It took Lt.
 Col. Wickord four days to complete the march and reach San Fernando.
 It was there that a Japanese officer told the American prisoners that all American cities had been blown off the face of the map.
 The officer would say, "Chicago - boom, boom!
 No more!
 Detroit -boom, boom!
 No more! " One prisoner shouted, "Baloney!"
 The officer answered, "Baloney-boom, boom!
 No more!"

-While at Camp O'Donnell, he was selected to be the American commanding officer of a work detail that was being sent out to rebuild bridges near the town of Calaun.
-Upon arriving in Calaun, the work group was divided into two details of 75 men each.
-One detail would build a bridge at Calaun while the other detail would work at a sawmill.
+While at Camp O'Donnell, he was selected to be the American commanding officer of a work detail that was being sent out to rebuild bridges.
+He wrote down that detail left Camp O'Donnell on May 1st with 1000 POWs on it.
+Upon arriving in Calaun, the work group was divided into three details of 250 men or more.
+Two details would build bridges while the other detail would work at a sawmill providing lumber.

 Lt.
 Col. Wickord filled as many of the worker positions on this detail with men of his own battalion to get them out of the Camp O'Donnell.
 Since at this time, as many as fifty men a day were dying in the camp, it was his hope that doing this would save some of their lives.
 On the detail, he was also given the authority to decide which prisoners were strong enough to work that day and which ones were not strong enough to work.

 While in command of this detail, one POW assigned to the sawmill detail escaped during the night.
 Because of this, Lt.
 Col. Wickord was informed by the ranking Japanese officer that he was being sent to the sawmill to witness the execution of ten prisoners because the one POW had escaped.